 Any non-employee entering the building should proceed directly to the office.
 All guests are required to sign in on the appropriate clipboard, designate the reason for being in the building, and the intended location in the building.
-All guests will be required to wear a visitors pass while in the building.
 Upon leaving, all guests are required to sign out.
 (This includes volunteers, substitutes, workmen, parents visiting classrooms, and all others.)